-This data is then presented as the most attractive elements of a page for visitors in the form of “hot” and “cold” spots.
+This data allows you to identify the most attractive elements of a page for visitors in the form of “hot” and “cold” spots.

 Humans are inherently biased regarding their sight and tend to use it more than any other sense.
-The same pattern is followed when browsing through a website.
+The same pattern works when browsing through a website.

 The eye-tracking heatmaps are particularly handy if you are running a website that offers updates on the stock market.
-For example, using a heatmap tool, you discovered that the users look mostly at the top left corner of the screen to find information about a particular stock and rarely at the bottom right corner.
+For example, using a heatmap tool, you can discover that the users look mainly at the top left corner of the screen to find information about a particular stock and rarely at the bottom right corner.